dinhdkhoa/Portfolio/README.md

 **Portfolio** | My personal website.

 ## Version 1.0
-**Technologies used**: Vite, Vue.js, Vitepress
+**Technologies used**: Vite, Vue.js, Vitepress.

 - Implementing markdown with Vue.
 - Linting with Prettier and ESLint.
-- Improve SEO with custom meta tags.
+- Improve SEO with custom meta tags and Google analytics.